The Home of Daryl & Sharna Balfour

 We are likely to see the new season pups.

-From Kwando Lagoon we move to the Little Kwara Camp.
+From Kwando Lagoon or Lebala we move to the Little Kwara Camp or Splash Camp (Note: We maintain flexibility and may change our routing and duration of camp stays based on where the dogs are denning each year.)
 Beautifully located on high decking under spectacular jackalberry, sausage and knobthorn trees, this luxury tented camp is situated on the very edge of the permanent waterways of the Okavango Delta.
 I have chosen this camp to give a complete change from the activities of Kwando Lagoon and while game drives will certainly be an option (and wild dogs, lion, cheetah and leopard all occur here in numbers) we will also be able to undertake boat and mokoro (traditional dug-out canoe) outings.
 Kwara has easy boat access to the two largest expanses of open water in the Okavango Delta, Gadikwe and Gobega Lagoons, my old stamping grounds when running a safari camp in the Delta back in the 1980s.

-This safari is limited to four persons only and will have the sole use of vehicles and boats for the duration of the safari.
+This safari is limited to four persons only (five or six if it is a group of family or friends) and will have the sole use of vehicles and boats for the duration of the safari.
 We have also booked an extra seat on all our internal charter flights to avoid the stress and hassles associated with flying in small aircraft, particularly insofar as excess baggage & camera equipment is concerned.
-Charter flights in Botswana usually limit passengers to 15 kilograms of baggage each, including camera gear, so we have eliminated this hassle by having an extra seat, thus allowing us extra baggage!
+Charter flights in Botswana usually limit passengers to 20 kilograms of baggage each, including camera gear, so we have eliminated this hassle by having an extra seat, thus allowing us an extra 15kg per person of excess baggage!

-A non-refundable deposit of $3000 will be required to confirm your booking within 21 days of making your reservation.
-Exact Dates will be confirmed according to availability, but we are currently planning on July 28 - August 4, 2012.
-Prices remain subject to increase if there are unexpected increases in Government taxes and park fees, air charter costs and fuel surcharges.
+A non-refundable deposit of 30% will be required to confirm your booking within 21 days of making your reservation.
+The safari starts in Maun, Botswana and you need to book your flights to be there by 1pm on the first day of the safari prior to the flight to the first camp, and ends back in Maun about 1.40pm on the afternoon of the last day of safari.
+Prices remain subject to increase if there are changes in Govt taxes and park fees, air charter costs and fuel surcharges.

-Please contact us now should you be interested in this safari.
+Please Click Here now should you be interested in this safari.

 Picture